HeavyMedl/box/README.md

 # box
-tcl script that connects to WAS boxes
+tcl script that connects to specified WAS boxes